 Five years later, when their son began school, Elizabeth and Dean decided to embark on another creation and a new business was born.
 In 1993 they opened Zani, a specialty furniture store, which over time, evolved into a beautiful card and gift shoppe.
 During those years, Elizabeth returned to NAU where she was able to pursue her passion for clay.
 She spent many late nights working in the studio, soaking up as much knowledge as she could, selling her work at their store.
 In addition to creating her art, Elizabeth became a Reiki Master.
 A series of transformational experiences lead Elizabeth and Dean to again change their life path.
 After twenty years of representing a myriad of artists and craftsmen, Elizabeth and Dean sold Zani so that they could both pursue their own art careers in earnest.

 Elizabeth now crafts stoneware vessels for the hearth and home.
 Her deepening Reiki practice influences her work.
-She is a member of the Flagstaff Potter’s Guild and the Flagstaff Artists Coalition.
+She is a member of the Flagstaff Potter’s Guild and the Flagstaff Arts Council.
 Her studio is nestled at the base of the San Francisco Peaks whose powerful presence inspires her work.